Alaska Natives: Climate change

-Four indigenous tribes in Alaska—the Shishmaref, Kivalina, Shaktoolik, and Newtok tribes—are considered America's first climate refugees due to the impacts of sea ice melting and increased wildfires in their regions.
+Four Indigenous tribes in Alaska, the Shishmaref, Kivalina, Shaktoolik, and Newtok tribes, are among America's first climate refugees due to the impacts of sea ice melting and increased wildfires in their regions.
 Climate change has created extensive challenges for Alaska's native peoples, including increased vulnerability to disease, mental health issues, physical injuries, and food and water insecurity.
 According to the Environmental Protection Agency (EPA), coastal erosion from sea ice loss is displacing native communities.
 This melting also disrupts the migration patterns of animals that tribes depend on for sustenance, while eliminating traditional places to store harvested food.
-As permafrost thaws, existing infrastructure becomes unstable, leading to the collapse of native villages.
+As permafrost thaws, existing infrastructure becomes unstable, leading to the collapse of Native villages.

 The Shishmaref, Kivalina, Shaktoolik, and Newtok tribes are situated on Alaska's west coast, where rising sea levels have intensified storm surges that erode their coastlines.
 These communities face forced migration because there is no suitable nearby land to relocate to, requiring them to abandon their traditional ways of life.
-Predictions indicate that a significant climate event could completely submerge these tribal lands in less than fifteen years.
+Predictions indicate that a significant climate event could completely submerge these tribal lands in fewer than fifteen years.

-The changing climate has heightened safety risks for Alaska natives.
+The changing climate has heightened safety risks for Alaska Natives.
 While thick ice layers were historically present year-round, warming temperatures have thinned the ice, increasing incidents of people falling through—a dangerous situation that leads to additional health concerns even for survivors.
 Water insecurity and deteriorating infrastructure have created sanitation problems, contributing to an increase in respiratory illnesses across Alaska.
 In 2005, pneumonia became the leading cause of hospitalizations in these regions.
 Many affected communities experience significant psychological stress due to both the immediate impacts of climate change and the complex challenges of relocation without established policies or pathways.
 Additional stress comes from infrastructure damage caused by thawing permafrost, with minimal regulatory guidance beyond the Alaskan government's recommendations to avoid building on permafrost or to use extra insulation on foundation walls.
 Food security has also deteriorated as animals relocate to more suitable habitats.
 Traditional underground ice cellars, once frozen year-round, now thaw during summer months, rendering food supplies inedible.

 Subsistence

 Gathering of subsistence food continues to be an important economic and cultural activity for many Alaska Natives.
 In Utqiaġvik, Alaska, in 2005, more than 91 percent of the Iñupiat households which were interviewed still participated in the local subsistence economy, compared with the approximately 33 percent of non-Iñupiat households who used wild resources obtained from hunting, fishing, or gathering.

-But, unlike many tribes in the contiguous United States, Alaska Natives or Native Alaskans do not have treaties with the United States that protect their subsistence rights, except for the right to harvest whales and other marine mammals.
+But, unlike many tribes in the contiguous United States, Alaska Natives do not have treaties with the United States that protect their subsistence rights, except for the right to harvest whales and other marine mammals.
 The Alaska Native Claims Settlement Act explicitly extinguished aboriginal hunting and fishing rights in the state of Alaska.